 October marks Black History Month in the UK.
-Bishop Luffa is marking this in many ways.
+Bishop Luffa is marking this in a number of ways.
 This includes a display outside the Bartlett Hall.
-The theme underpinning the display is that ‘it’s not just history, and not just a month’, hence the contributions from across Faculties.
+The theme underpinning the Black History Month is ‘Proud to Be’, and aims to celebrate the achievements of people of colour, and also of young people, regardless of who they are, and where they are.

-Clearly Black British history is not something which should be restricted to just one month each year.
-However, Black History Month 2020 offers a great opportunity to reflect and explore lesser-known people and events from our past.
+Clearly Black British history is not something which should be restricted to just one month each year, and the School continues to reflect on how it can continue moving forward on this issue.
+However, Black History Month 2021 offers a great opportunity to reflect and explore the achievements of many people, often in the face of adversity.

 These two websites are ideal resources for everyone: